X11Libre/misc/logo-poll/readme.txt

 - rename_indexed_nodouble.py (to check for identical logos and reindex all logo names)

+- upload_logos.py (to upload all the logos to a github directory)

 - create_poll_issue_gallery.py (to create the poll in github/issue)

 - calculate_poll_results_restrict_user.py (to calculate the poll results; you can use crontab to update the results every xx minutes)